The ABLE Account

 Who can contribute?

-Anyone can contribute to an ABLE Account, including family, friends, and the account holder.
+Anyone can contribute to an ABLE Account, including family, friends, and the account holder themselves.

 How can funds be used?

 Funds must be used for qualified disability expenses to remain tax-free.
-A qualified disability expense is any expense related to the account owner’s disability that assists them in increasing or maintaining their health, independence, and/or quality of life.
-It is recommended that receipts are saved for purchases in case the IRS comes back with questions.
+A qualified disability expense is any expense related to the account owner's disability that assists them in increasing or maintaining their health, independence, and/or quality of life.
+It's always a good idea to save receipts for purchases in case the IRS has questions.